- Rs. 5 Lakh Coverage @ Rs. 12.9/Day

 Loading is justified in some cases, while it might not be in the rest.

-Most of the insurance companies have a particular age before which one cannot buy an insurance policy.
+Most of the health insurance companies have a particular age before which one cannot buy an insurance policy.
 The maximum age for buying a policy varies from 65 to 80 years, depending on the insurer.
 The reason behind applying this ceiling is the difficulty in determining the risk factor which ultimately contributes in determining the premium.

 Applicants often are already suffering from major ailments such as diabetes, hypertension or asthma.
 Clients also have bad habits such as chewing tobacco and smoking.
 If an insurer is accepting applicants despite having a health ailment, past medical history, and adverse family history, he would certainly offer the policy on special terms with significant loading.